Table of contents

 Barcelona-based startup Northweek Sunglasses creates low-cost, tailor-made sunglasses for an ever-increasing customer base.
 From neighbors to classmates and now successful entrepreneurial business partners, founders Álex Huertas and Héctor Rey have seen their startup develop to become the leading brand of shades among Europe’s youth.

 Their success is, in part, due to the customization of their product.
 Northweek’s manufacturing process enables up to 150,000 different sunglasses combinations.
 This, together with word-of-mouth and the relentless optimism of Huertas and Rey has led to the company’s meteoric rise.
-Last year, the Northweek’s revenues totaled over $10 million.
+In 2017, the Northweek’s revenues totaled over $10 million.

 Brothers Omar and Taha Bawa, from Switzerland, co-founded Goodwall with the aim to help people maximize their potential and make a positive impact on society.
 Their network enables global talent from a wide range of disciplines, from sports sports and engineers to maths whizz-kids and business entrepreneurs, to connect, share ideas and collaborate.